revenue - Home page(888) 815-0802

 • Lost deals affect win rates and postmortem analysis.

 Treating slipped deals like closed-won opportunities distorts your pipeline.
 Treating them like lost deals may cause premature disengagement.
-The best practice?
-Create a separate “slipped” status in your CRM and revisit the deal with a refreshed engagement plan.
+The best practice is to create a separate slipped status in your CRM and revisit the deal with a refreshed engagement plan.

 How Deal Slippage Impacts Sales Forecast Accuracy